Causes & Symptoms:

 When you first have an ingrown toenail, it may be hard, swollen and tender.
 Later, it may get red and infected, and feel very sore.
 You may see pus drain from it.
 Finally, your skin may start to grow over the ingrown toenail.

 To treat an infected ingrown toenail, soak your foot in warm, soapy water several times each day.
-You may need to gently lift the edge of the ingrown toenail from its embedded position and insert some cotton or waxed dental floss between the nail and your skin.
-Change this packing every day.
 If your infection is severe, your doctor may prescribe a course of antibiotics.
 Learn how to trim your toenails properly.
 Wear clean socks and open-toed shoes, such as sandals.

 If you are in a lot of pain and/or the infection keeps coming back, your doctor may remove part of your ingrown toenail (partial nail plate avulsion).
 Your toe is injected with an anesthetic and your doctor uses scissors to cut away the ingrown part of the toenail, taking care not to disturb the nail bed.
 An exposed nail bed may be very painful.
 Removing your whole ingrown toenail (complete nail plate avulsion) increases the likelihood your toenail will come back deformed.
 It may take 3-4 months for your nail to re-grow.